10 Signs You’re Dating an Avoidant Partner (and What to Do)

 What are the signs you are dating someone with avoidant attachment?

-Key signs include: they pull back when things get emotionally close, they rarely initiate deep conversations, they value independence to an extreme, they go quiet or shut down during conflict, they seem more comfortable with casual connection than real intimacy, and they are often more available and engaged early in the relationship before closeness intensifies.
+Key signs include: they pull back when things get emotionally close, they rarely initiate deep conversations, they value independence to an extreme, they go quiet or shut down during conflict, they seem more comfortable with casual connection than real intimacy, they minimize your feelings or their own, and they are often more engaged and warm early in the relationship before closeness intensifies.

 How do you get an avoidant partner to open up?

 Pressure rarely works — it usually triggers more withdrawal.
-What tends to help: lowering the stakes of emotional conversations, having them during side-by-side activities rather than face-to-face, replacing questions with observations, and consistently showing that vulnerability will be met with warmth rather than criticism.
-Trust for avoidants builds slowly, through repetition.
+What tends to help: lowering the stakes of emotional conversations, having them during side-by-side activities rather than face-to-face, replacing demands with observations and curiosity, and consistently showing that vulnerability will be met with warmth rather than criticism.
+Trust for avoidants builds slowly, through repetition and safety — not urgency.

 Should you leave an avoidant partner?